Diane2007/rw2324-S23-CodeLab1-Week6/README.md

 Anyway, just listen to the clip, press the piano keys, and submit to pass each level.

 ~~Curent issue:
 The score system is broken.
 After a lot of Debug.Log, the issue seems to be "isAnswered" not being set to false, which I did attempt to set them to false, but they're not working.
 A direct result of this is that scoreChanged can't be reset, either.
-I really don't know how to fix this.~~
+I really don't know how to fix this.~~ (fixed)

 Aand, if music theory is like rocket science to you, the answer for the respective levels are C, Cmaj3, Cmaj, Cmaj7.
 I tried having player using piano keyboard as answer input, but Unity UI is so hard to use.